xpmatteo/money-from-time-and-money/README.md

 * Extracted the Money.java and MoneyTest.java files from the svn archive published on SourceForge
 * Replaced uses of `com.domainlanguage.base.Rounding` with the corresponding values in `java.math.RoundingMode`
 * Eliminated the default constructor and other methods that were "put in here begrudgingly" for the benefit of ORMs
-* Updated tests to Junit 5
+* Updated tests to Junit 5, rewrote most assertions with AssertJ
+* Moved `Ratio` from the package `com.domainlanguage.base` to `com.domainlanguage.money` for cohesion

 The code in this repo is Copyright (c) 2004 [Domain Language, Inc.](http://domainlanguage.com) and published under the "MIT" license.
 See file LICENSE.